What you need to do to comply with regulations on manufactured goods you place on the UK market if there’s a no-deal Brexit.

 CE marking for the UK market

-You will still be able to use the CE marking for products being placed on the UK market if any of the following apply:
+You will be able to use the CE marking for a limited time period if any of the following apply:

 - you currently CE mark your good on the basis of self-certification

 - any mandatory third-party conformity assessment was carried out by an EU-recognised notified body

 - the certificate of conformity previously held by a UK body has been transferred to an EU-recognised notified body

 CE marking for both the UK and EU market